kkrt-labs/zk-pig/docs/prover-inputs/prover-inputs-generation.md

 | **Update a storage**      | Set a non-empty storage slot to a non-null value.                                                                  | Any call to `SSTORE(slot, value)` on a non-empty slot with `value ≠ 0`.                     |
 | **Delete a storage**      | Set a non-empty storage slot to zero.                                                                              | Any call to `SSTORE(slot, 0)` on a non-empty slot.                                              |

 Starting from parent state `S`, applying all state transitions induced by the execution of block `B` results in the final state `S'`.
-The state root of `S'` is stored in block `B`'s header.

-Practically, the final state root is computed by the block proposer and included in the block header.
+Practically, the final state root `S'` is first computed by the block proposer and included in the block header at block proposal time.
 When other nodes receive the proposed block, they re-execute the block on their local state, validate the computed final state root against the one in the block header, and reject the block in case of a mismatch.

-### Partial Pre-state and Ancestors

-The execution of a block requires accessing only a subset of the pre-state (accounts and storage entries).
-This subset, called the **partial pre-state**, is significantly smaller than the full pre-state.
+### Block witness

+Block witness encompasses the minimal state and chain data required for a stateless EVM block execution (meaning without access to a a database containing the full state) which includes
+- performing all block operations (apply transactions, apply fee rewards, apply system calls, etc.)
+- deriving the post state root

+This includes
+- **partial pre-state** containing the list of MPTS nodes from the accounts MPT and storage MPTs which have been resolved during block execution either
+   - when accessing a state data (either an account or a storage slot)
+   - when deleting some state entries which may result in a [MPT branch node reduction](modified-mpt.md#branch-node-reduction) which resolves extra nodes
+- **codes** of all smart contracts called during block execution
-Block execution may also optionally require access to some ancestor blocks.
-For instance, the EVM opcode `BLOCKHASH` enables smart contracts to access the hash of any of the 256 most recent blocks (excluding the current block, as its hash is computed post-execution).
+- **ancestors headers**, minimally containing the direct parent of the executed block and optionnaly older ancestors if accessed with opcode `BLOCKHASH` during block execution.
+For instance, the opcode `BLOCKHASH`enables smart contracts to access the hash of any of the 256 most recent blocks (excluding the current block, as its hash is computed post-execution)

-## What Are Prover Inputs?

-ZK proving engines operate in isolated environments without a direct access to a full blockchain node. **Prover Inputs** refer to the minimal data required by a ZK EVM proving engine to effectively prove a block (including processing the block, computing the final state root, and validating both the block and the final state).
-They include:

-- **Block**: The Ethereum block to be executed, including the block header and all transactions.
-- **Chain Configuration**: The chain identifier and fork configurations.
-- **Witness**: chain data accessed during block execution
-  - **Ancestors**: At minimum, the parent header, and optionally all block headers up to the oldest ancestor block accessed during execution (maximum 256 entries).
-  - **Codes**: Bytecode of all smart contracts called during execution.
-  - **PreState**: The partial pre-state accessed during execution, represented as a list of RLP-encoded MPT nodes (both account storage and all storage tries in the same list).
-- **AccessList**: A mapping of accessed state entries (accounts and storage) during block execution.
-While this data is actually redundant, it currently facilitate some ZK EVM prover engines by enabling to perform some pre-state validations before executing the block.
-On the long run we may re-assess if this is absolutely needed.

-### Witness examples
+#### Witness examples

-The table below is a non-exhaustive list describing the witness required by some common operations of the EVM block execution.
+The table below is a non-exhaustive list describing the witness for some common operations of the block execution.

 | **Operation**                                                                                                                                 	| **Account pre-state**                                                                                          	| **Storage pre-state**                                                                                          	| **Codes**                    	| **Ancestors**                                                                 	|
 |-----------------------------------------------------------------------------------------------------------------------------------------------	|----------------------------------------------------------------------------------------------------------------	|----------------------------------------------------------------------------------------------------------------	|------------------------------	|-------------------------------------------------------------------------------	|